 Mellon Curricular Grant FAQ

 If your questions are not answered below, please feel free to reach out to the Mellon Curricular Grant Committee (MCGC@groups.bates.edu).
-The Committee aims to encourage the development of as many strong proposals as possible.
+The Committee aims to encourage the development of as many strong plans as possible.

 What departments and programs are Mellon Grant eligible?